Are you looking to do the 3 2 1 method for fall off the bone ribs?

 The next two hours are spent tenderizing the meat.

-First, we wrap the ribs in foil to allow the meat to steam while being cooked.
+First, we wrap the ribs in aluminum foil to allow the meat to steam while being cooked.

 This steam will break down the connective tissues, making the meat tender.

-We should also pour about ⅓ cup of apple juice, 1/4 cup brown sugar, and a few tablespoons of butter.
+We should also pour about ⅓ cup of apple juice or apple cider vinegar, 1/4 cup brown sugar, and a few tablespoons of butter.

-These liquids work great for that fall-off-the-bone result you’re looking for (and they’ll taste great).
+These liquids work great for that tender result you’re looking for (and they’ll taste great).

 Similar to the three hours of smoking, we should keep the temperature at 225°F when cooking for two hours.